VORPCORE/vorp_pre-made/server/resources/[vorp_essentials]/vorp_core/README.md

 The user-id will be send to your discord **only** when *NewPlayerWebhook* is setup in config.
 ![image](https://i.imgur.com/cWlyIC8.png)

+--
-# add permissions to perms.cfg
+## Add permissions to perms.cfg
 ```
 #############################################################################################
 # VORP COMMANDS YOU CAN USE DISCORD ACE PERMS and use roles as permissions. just configure it.